The Best Films of 2012 – Mike Lyon

 4. White Material (Claire Denis, France)

-5. The Social Network (David Fincher, USA)
+5. The Social Network (David Fincher, United States)

 7. Hahaha!
 (Hong Sang-soo, South Korea)